Volkswagen ID.4 Review

 Okay, so the ID.4 doesn't look particularly avant-garde on the outside but - as with the interior - it's clean, fresh and appealing.
 The Ioniq 5 will have far more appeal if you want something that looks really striking, but the ID.4's understated looks are a good thing for many people who'd rather have a fairly traditional car, albeit one that's also at the top of its game for tech and powertrain offerings.

-Speaking of which, the ID.4 is available with two batteries and a variety of different models with either rear- or four-wheel drive.
-The range starts with the 52kWh battery, which comes with a 168bhp electric motor that powers the rear wheels, and manages a WLTP range of 224 miles.
-The rest of the lineup gets the 77kWh battery and a 282bhp motor, for a range of up to 349 miles.
-The sporty VW ID.4 GTX will do 321 miles, despite a 0-62mph time of 5.4 seconds.
+Speaking of which, the ID.4 is available with three batteries and a variety of different models with either rear- or four-wheel drive.
+The range starts with the 52kWh battery in the ID.4 Pure, which comes with a 168bhp electric motor that powers the rear wheels, and manages a WLTP range of 222 miles.
+The bulk of the lineup gets the 77kWh battery and a 282bhp motor, for a range of up to 349 miles.
+The sporty VW ID.4 GTX gets a 79kWh battery for 321 miles, despite a 0-62mph time of 5.4 seconds.

 Generally speaking, the ID.4 is really pleasant to drive - and it's now usefully faster, too, since a 2024 update brought more power across the range.